-- Only students with PEIMS CTE status codes 2 (Coherent Sequence) or 3 (Tech Prep) are included in the calculation of this indicator. - Graduation data are for the class of 2016 and are the most current data available for use in the 2017 PBMAS.
+- Only students with TSDS PEIMS CTE status code 2 (Coherent Sequence) or 3 (Tech Prep) are included in the calculation of this indicator. - Graduation data are for the class of 2017 and are the most current data available for use in the 2018 PBMAS.